LaunchCodeEducation/code-events-api/CodeEventsAPI/basic-deploy.md

         - company branding (customizing auth view)
         - users -> activity
         - users -> user settings -> users can register apps??
+            - TODO: confirm if this should be off
         - user attributes -> add
 - user flows -> create user flow (recommended tab)
 - repeat for each of the flows (signup/signin, editing, reset)